andrew henderson menu

 While it will not lead to citizenship, Malaysia’s MM2H program is a great option from both a lifestyle and tax perspective.

-In this way, you can earn some money from the interest rate hovering around 3%, and given that it was recently beaten up as a currency, in the medium to long term it will appreciate.
+In this way, you can earn some money from the interest rate hovering around 3%, and in the medium to long term, it will appreciate.

-I chose it because it’s an exciting country with a lot of prospects.
-Besides that, it has zero tax for income derived abroad.
+We like Malaysia because it’s an exciting country with a lot of prospects.
+Besides that, it has zero taxation on income derived abroad.

-Primarily there tends to be an opportunity cost, as governments often use their passport by investment schemes to push industries that they’re interested in – Europe is pushing real estate and startups, for example.
+Primarily, there tends to be an opportunity cost, as governments often use their passport by investment schemes to push industries that they’re interested in – real estate and startups, for example.

 Often, it will be blatantly clear how the bureaucrats might have a veiled interest in the matter, as is the case in some of the Caribbean real estate programs where only a small slice of the available real estate is allowed to qualify.

-The best way to know you are getting a good deal suited to you is to work with someone who knows what they’re doing who can help you find where you would be treated best.
+The best way to know you are getting a good deal that suits you is to work with people who know what they’re doing and can help you go where you’re treated best.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.